Stencyl/stencylpedia/chapter-11/ads.md

 1. Load the ad when player click the start play button</br>
 ![ad-interstitial-load](http://byrobin.nl/stencyl/admob/admob_interstitial_load.png)

-2. Show the ad when player ends his game, like when he is game over.</br>
+2. Show the ad when it is appropriate to do so, such as at the end of a level.</br>
 ![ad-interstitial-show](http://byrobin.nl/stencyl/admob/admob_interstitial_show.png)

 ## Ads Events